• Skip to main content

 5. Bring to a boil and add the spices, meat, shrimp, bell pepper, smoked catfish, and locust bean.
 You can add or subtract anything on this list; just make it your own!

-• For a vegan option, you can substitute with mushrooms.
+• For a vegan option, you can substitute the meat with mushrooms.

 • If the mucilage in the okro stew bothers you, there are ways to reduce it slightly.
-Cooking or frying the okra in high heat will cut down the mucilage, while cooking on low heat for a prolonged period will increase it.
+Cooking or frying the okra in high heat will cut down the slimy texture, while cooking on low heat for a prolonged period will increase it.

 • Be careful not to overcook it, or the okra might begin to turn brown.

-• You can add some habanero pepper for more heat.
+• You can add a hot pepper, like a habanero pepper, for more heat.

-• If the okra soup is too thick, you can add a little water to dilute it.
+• If the okra soup is too thick, you can add a little water or broth to dilute it.

 What is the difference between Okro and Okra?